 - An optimum student-to-device ratio, so that students have opportunities to produce rather than only consume resources.
-(2 students per device has been found to be ideal, and a batch size of 40 students is assumed, while encouraging working in pairs).
+(2 students per device have been found to be ideal and a batch size of 40 students is assumed while encouraging working in pairs).

-- Connectivity — both local area networks for peer-to-peer collaboration within the classroom as well communication with peers and also experts outside the classroom, in different locations, through access to internet resources.
+- Connectivity— both local area networks for peer-to-peer collaboration within the classroom as well as communication with peers and also experts outside the classroom, in different locations, through access to internet resources.

 - Equipment for interaction and creation: headphones with microphones, along with recorders and digital cameras.